ju6ge/paperless-llm-workflows/README.md

 ## Under the Hood

 Under the hood this software is running `llama.cpp` as an inference engine to provide a local language model without depending on any cloud providers.
-Depending on the selected feature it is possible to run with `cuda`, `vulkan`, `openmp` or `native` acceleration.
+Depending on the selected feature it is possible to run with `cuda`, `vulkan` or `openmp` acceleration.
-As a base model this software is using a quantized version of `Qwen3` to reduce the resource requirements and enable running this even with limited resources.
+As a base model this software is using a quantized version of `Ministral 3` to reduce the resource requirements and enable running this even with limited resources.

 Long term I want expand the features to enable fine tuning models to your document corpus.
 This is where the actual learning would come in.